Financial Advice in Abu Dhabi

 Since most expats in Abu Dhabi have short to medium-term financial goals, a financial adviser can assist them in safeguarding their assets when they leave the country.
 Alternatively, the advisor can help you to manage your pensions, consolidate them to avoid losing track of some of your retirement pots and ensure that they continue to grow in line with your financial plan.

-Many expats in Abu Dhabi and other country presume that financial planning is for the wealthy.
-This is a wrong assumption since good adviser analyses your expenditure and frees up some cash for investments saving.
+Many expats in Abu Dhabi and other countries presume that financial planning is for the wealthy.
+This is a wrong assumption since a good adviser analyses your expenditure and frees up some cash for investment savings.
 Financial advice will save you more money than what the advice costs.

 How to Find the Best Financial Advisers

 The presence of money often attracts crooks and scammers.
 Some of them may have the trappings of professionals, but they can ruin your appetite for financial advice.
 That is why it is critical to fork out the best adviser.

 Regulations for independent financial advisers are tightening in the UAE, but you still need to have your wits about you to avoid scammers.
 In Abu Dhabi, you can find restricted advisers, who offer product-specific advice as well as IFA’s (International Independent Financial Adviser).
 Here are key factors to keep in mind when looking for financial advice in Abu Dhabi.

 If you want to smoke out under-qualified advisers, ask for their firm’s registration details with a recognized regulator.
 In the UAE, regulated financial firms should be registered with the Security and Commodities Authority, Insurance Authority, or Dubai Financial Services Authority.